Osborne family: In Hollyoaks

 Shortly moving in the Osborne’s, Frankie starts having trauma’s from her past and starts to lash out at her friends and family.
 Jack offers her to dance with him but when Jack touches her back, She gets scared and starts having trauma’s.
 She then tells Darren and Nancy.
 Frankie and Nancy reports it to the police and the police turn up at the Osborne’s and Zoe arrests Jack.
 Jack admits his innocence and Darren think something suspicious is going on.
 Jack is let out and decides to move out and is offered a place at The Dog In The Pond with Tony and Diane.
 When Charlie is back from London, Jack tells Charlie what has been going on and Charlie kicks off at Darren for not trusting Jack.
 She strikes a bond with Lucas.
 A few weeks later, Jack comes home, Scaring Frankie, Saying if Jack comes home, She would go, Frankie then lashes out as she can’t except the fact that Jack is Home and Darren says that they got to be a Family.
 It is then revealed that JJ used to sexually abuse her when they were younger when he touches her.
+Later in the time Jump (moved on to 1 year), JJ becomes ill, much to Frankie’s dismay and it is revealed that JJ has Leukaemia.
+He asked Frankie for help and she later accepts her help, only to see JJ suffer once he’s better.
+Once he’s better he gets a 2 Year Prison sentence for sexually abusing Frankie.
+Later in the year, Frankie, Dillon Ray and Vicky Grant are kidnapped by Grace Black and Claire Devine.
+Whilst this happens, Darren also finds out that Morgan isn’t his biological daughter and found out that Tony Hutchinson was the father of Morgan.
+This causes arguments between Darren and Nancy.
+Darren falls out with Tony and attempts to kill him but revealed that it was in fact Mercedes McQueen who shot him.
+Darren was then blamed for shotting Tony and was arrested for attempted murder.
+Once he’s released, he forgives Tony.
+Frankie is stalked after seeing text messages from an unknown anonymous who is trying to be JJ, who is now dead after being beaten up in Prison, planned by Conner “Sully” Sullivan.
+Frankie suspects that Sully was stalking her which her and Dodger Savage planned a screen recording so that Dodger could hear what Sully would say to Frankie.
+Darren finds out the truth and tells Frankie to stay away from Sully.
+It is then revealed on Christmas 2025 that it was Dee Dee Hutchinson who was stalking Frankie.
+It was also revealed that JJ had a relationship with Dee Dee prior to his prison sentence and his death.